 Skylights in Canton & Surrounding North Georgia Areas

-Skylights are one of my favorite parts of any roof system.
+Skylights are a beautiful addition to any roof system.
 Natural light can add warmth to any room and cut costly utility bills.
-In the past, skylights were prone to leaks, and we often tried to discourage customers from adding them to their home.
-Recently, companies such as Velux and Wasco have introduced great products that are well-engineered and stand up to the elements much better than past products.
-This article covers the different types of skylights offered on the market today from solar powered fresh air skylights to solar tubes.
+In the past, skylights were prone to leaks, and we at Fowler Homes often tried to discourage customers from adding them to their home.
+However, recently, companies such as Velux and Wasco have introduced great products that are well-engineered and stand up to the elements much better than past products.
+Keep reading to learn more about the different types of skylights offered on the market today, or contact us to receive an estimate—770-744-5992!

 Roofers might decide to use either one of these methods depending on the specific job and what they are most comfortable with.
 In low slope or flat roof projects, such as those usually found over sunrooms, you must use a curb mounted skylight to ensure that the skylight is properly protected from water that might not exit the roof as quickly as it does on sloped roofing structures.
 Neither one of these methods of installation are inherently superior to the other, and both are approved by manufacturers depending on the product that is being installed.

-There are undoubtedly many types of skylights in the roofing industry, but this article will discuss three specific types of skylights used in residential roofing.
+There are undoubtedly many types of skylights in the roofing industry, but we will discuss three common types of skylights used in residential roofing in the Atlanta area:

 - Solar Tube

 Though we commonly refer to each product above as a skylight, they are technically three very different products with their own unique uses and applications.

 Skylights are installed overhead and out of reach.
 The best use of skylights is to effectively bring light into dark living areas and provide views of the sky for dynamic designs.
 Though some skylights do open, they are not designed as egress windows.
 Skylights come in two different forms.